j0ono0/pinout/docs/pages/KiCad_integration.rst

     # Expected output:
     # >>> pinout footprint library for KiCad created successfully.

 A folder named *pinout.pretty* will now be present at the location referenced in the command.
-This folder can now be added as a footprint library in the KiCad project.
+This folder can be added as a footprint library in your KiCad project.

 .. note::
     **KiCad 6**: Footprints are on *User.1* layer by default.